umee-network/umee/x/leverage/spec/01_concepts.md

 ### Borrow APY

 Umee uses a dynamic interest rate model.
-The borrow APY for each borrowed token denomination changes based on that denomination's Borrow Utilization.
+The borrow APY for each borrowed token denomination changes based on that denomination's Supply Utilization.

 The `Token` struct stored in state for a given denomination defines three points on the `Utilization vs Borrow APY` graph: